-The following is the quarterly report of administrative actions taken by the State Securities Board from Oct.
+The following are summaries of the administrative actions taken by the State Securities Board from Oct.
 1 through Dec.
 31, 2017.

 Jackson Financial Services: Revoked